 Now that you’ve met the team, hang fire for the next update on the ins and outs of what we’ve been up to for the past 12 weeks in order to make this great event happen.
 We knew instantly that we wanted to honour the efforts of those involving in the writing, editing, production, and publishing of Merchiston Publishing’s Innovations in Teaching and Learning and we look forward to bringing you our event.

 If you would like to attend the Innovations in Teaching and Learning book launch then you can access tickets here.
 The event will be on 30th November, Room B32, Merchiston Campus, Edinburgh.
-They’re free but limited so hurry!
+Tickets are free but limited so hurry!
 Everyone is welcome.

 (Photography courtesy of Hannah Killoh & Ellen Desmond)